mlfoundations/tableshift/README.md

 python examples/run_expt.py
 ```

 The final line above will print some detailed logging output as the script executes.
-When you see `training completed! test accuracy: 0.6240` your environment is ready to go!
+When you see `training completed! test accuracy: 0.6221` your environment is ready to go!
+(Accuracy may vary slightly due to randomness.)

 Once the TableShift package has been officially released (very soon!) we will also provide a pip-installable version.